FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Inbox=This is in the title for the "Inbox" page (http://lichess.org/inbox) that you can go to by clicking the mail link at the top when you are signed in.
 The translation should match whatever is used for popular email clients such as GMail and Outlook in your language.

 Chat room=
+// not currently used anywhere; has presumably been around since the old homepage chat days

 Spectator room=
+// was previously used for spectator rooms

 Compose message=Another word for this could be "Create message".
 This is a link on the left-hand side of http://lichess.org/inbox.
 Please follow the standard set by popular email clients such as GMail or Outlook in translating this message.

 Sent messages=
+// this string was not used anywhere since the new chat system was added, but I'll keep an eye on it due to the pending changes to the chat system

 No new messages=This is the text that appears when you mouseover the mail icon at the top, but have no new messages to read.